idutsu/reibun-generator/readme.md

-# Reibun-Generator
+# Reibun Generator

-Reibun-Generator is a web application for generating Japanese example sentences.
-This application is built using Node.js.
+Reibun Generator is a web browser application primarily designed for local use, focused on generating Japanese example sentences.
+This application, built using Node.js, is optimized for PC use and is intended to be operated mainly through keyboard interactions.

 ## Installation